 - How did you decide who’s sperm to use?

 - Who’s the Daddy?

 - (Usually followers the previous question)…Yea OK, but who’s the ‘real Dad!’

 - Did you feel bad taking the baby away from her Mother?!

 - Will you raise her gay? (this was actually asked!)

 - How much did she cost?!

-We’re nothing particular special, so for all the curious questions and the occasional stare or comment, at the end of day we’re all absolutely the same, remove our gender, take away our sexual orientation and the biology of our family – we’re just parents, parenting.
+We’re nothing particularly special, so for all the curious questions and the occasional stare or comment, at the end of the day we’re all absolutely the same, remove our gender, take away our sexual orientation and the biology of our family – we’re just parents, parenting.